I was at the epicenter of one cultural disaster.

 Use these keys to unlock the cultural change you want.

 Question: What are you doing to make sure these principles are applied in your organization?

 How would you answer that?
-Let me know and we’ll build on that to expand our discussion of these ideas and concepts.
-If you’re active there, you can connect with me on LinkedIn.
-You can also find me on our Building a Business page on Facebook or on Twitter.
+Let me know in the comments below and we’ll build on that to expand our discussion of these ideas and concepts.